Fernanda-Kipper/Instagram-Comment-BOT/README.md

 ## :warning: Prerequisites

-In order to use this bot on your computer, you should already have Python installed in your computer, the libriraties mentioned above, Geckodriver and the Firefox web browser as well.
+In order to use this bot on your computer, you should already have Python installed in your computer, the libraries mentioned above, [Geckodriver](https://github.com/mozilla/geckodriver/releases) and the [Firefox](https://www.mozilla.org/pt-BR/firefox/new/) web browser as well.

 ## :information_source: How To Use
 You can download the script if you want to and run in your computer, or simply copy some parts (open source priveleges).
 Just follow the instructions inside the script and you are going to have the expected result.